tofi86/Jarbundler/README.md

 Jarbundler
 ==========

-Inofficial git port of the Sourceforge Ant-Jarbundler Task.
+Unofficial git port of the Sourceforge Ant-Jarbundler Task.

 JarBundler is a feature-rich Apache ANT task that can create Mac OS X Application Bundles from a list of JAR files and a main class name.
 It also provides fine-grained control over the Mac OS X Application Bundle options and application behavior.